• Skip to primary navigation

 Ingredients for ham and cheese stuffed mushrooms

-Whenever I read a recipe I like to have a look at the ingredients to see whether I have everything I need.
-To make it easy for you – I’ve listed the ingredients below.
+Whenever I read a recipe I like to look at the ingredients to see whether I have everything I need.
+To make it easy for you - I've listed the ingredients below.
 You can get the complete list of ingredients and full instructions for making these garlic ham and cheese stuffed mushrooms on the printable recipe card at the end of this post.

 • Large Portobello mushrooms - stalks removed and chopped